A term by term guide to understanding the fundamentals of apartment syndication.

 1. An assumption fee a fee that the buyer of a property with an assumable mortgage pays to the lender (usually a bank) for the ability to take over the mortgage, often included in the closing costs. ~1% is common here.

-2. capital account is an account that tracks each owner/partner’s equity in an asset.
+2. A capital account is an account that tracks each owner/partner’s equity in an asset.
 Calculation: (Partners Equity) = (Contributions) + (Allocations) – (Distributions)

 3. Capital expenditures (CapEx) represents the money spent by a company in order to acquire or maintain/extend the useful life of an asset/property.
 CapEx should not be confused with operating expenses, which are short term expenses required to meet the basic ongoing operational cost of running the property.
 They are expensed using depreciation over the life of the asset, while operating expenses are fully tax-deductible in the year they are incurred.